Lemoncode/webpack-by-sample/01 Styles/04 Handling Images/README.md

 ## Prerequisites

-Prerequisites, you will need to have nodejs installed in your computer.
-If you want to follow this step guides you will need to take as starting point sample _03 SASS_.
+You will need to have nodejs installed in your computer.
+If you want to follow the steps of this guide you must take as starting point the sample _03 SASS_.

-## steps
+## Steps

 - `npm install` to install previous sample packages: